shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 ---

-## Part 1 — What Is the Terminal, and Why Does It Exist?
+## Part 1: What Is the Terminal, and Why Does It Exist?

 The **terminal** (also called the **command line**, **shell**, or **console**) is a program that lets you control your computer by **typing text commands** instead of clicking on icons.

 ### Two Ways to Drive the Same Car

-You already know one way to use your computer: the **graphical interface** — windows, icons, buttons, the mouse.
+You already know one way to use your computer: the **graphical interface** with windows, icons, buttons, the mouse.
 You double-click a folder to open it, drag files around, click "Save."
 This is called a **GUI** (Graphical User Interface).

 The terminal is the *other* way: you **type** what you want.
 Instead of double-clicking the `data` folder, you type a command that means "go into the data folder."